 Bette Midler is just another star who has found herself in the crosshairs as a result of statements that she has made toward women.

 She went on to say that her previous comment against Piers Morgan had been completely misinterpreted.
 I have no ill will against anyone.
-I recognise the right of every person to be at ease in their own bodies and to live according to their own truth.
+I recognize the right of every person to be at ease in their own bodies and to live according to their own truth.

 She also went on a rant in a “respond” section of Twitter, telling one person that there was “no larger lover of the LGBT community” than herself.
 She continued by saying that, in her opinion, “women” is a label that you earn and become, and that there are plenty of females who aren’t ladies yet.